 Veterinarians are on the front lines of pressing global concerns including health and wellness issues, animal health care, food animal security and productivity, and animal welfare.
 But while today’s veterinary medical schools promote innovation in research — supporting major advances in biotech, infotech, and pet-tech — the path to entrepreneurial solutions to those growing concerns is not always clear.

-Leading Veterinary Entrepreneurship combines the knowledge and expertise of the Wharton School and Penn Vet to empower veterinarians to drive entrepreneurship in their organizations.
+Leading Veterinary Entrepreneurship for Social Impact combines the knowledge and expertise of the Wharton School and Penn Vet to empower veterinarians to drive entrepreneurship in their organizations.
 With the knowledge, skills, and mindset developed in this program, participants will be better equipped to identify opportunities to innovate within veterinary medicine, create viable solutions, and play a greater role in society.

 Drag for more

-In Leading Veterinary Entrepreneurship, you will:
+In Leading Veterinary Entrepreneurship for Social Impact, you will:

 This program empowers participants to advance entrepreneurial ventures to solve global challenges.
 Faculty apply their field-based research and the latest strategic insights to help veterinarians develop the skills of an entrepreneur.
 Emphasizing the importance of opportunity identification, testing, and assessment; leadership that fosters a culture of entrepreneurship; and when knowing and how to foster strategic partnerships, it offers an unprecedented opportunity to bring together diverse leaders on the front lines of veterinary science and public health.